Product Data Sheet

 When stored indoors in original, unopened containers at temperatures between 40° – 90° F (4° – 32° C), optimum performance and best use is obtained within one year of date of manufacture.

-- Complies with all current federal, state, and local maximum allowable VOC requirements, including U.S. EPA, LADCO, SCAQMD, and OTC.
+- Complies with all current federal, state, and local maximum allowable VOC requirements, including CARB, Arizona Maricopa County, Colorado AIM, OTC Phase I and II, Utah Department of Air Quality, U.S. EPA, and SCAQMD.

-Surface and Air Temperatures … Optimum surface and air temperature is 40° – 95° F (4° – 35° C) during application and eight hours after.
+Surface and Air Temperatures … Optimum surface and air temperature is 40° F (4˚ C) and rising and 95° F (35° C) and falling during application.
 If freezing conditions exist before application, let surface to receive treatment thaw.

-Test Application … Always perform a test application on each type of surface prior to full-scale application to determine suitability and final appearance.
+Test Application … Always perform a test application for proper penetration on each type of surface prior to full-scale application to determine suitability and final appearance.
 Test using the recommended application instructions.
 Let area dry thoroughly before inspection.

-Application Method … Amply saturate the surface with INTRAGUARD using a sprayer, such as a Chapin 1949.
-A 0.1 GPM (0.379 LPM) spray nozzle is also recommended for best results.
-Protect grass, shrubbery, and plant life from overspray.
+Horizontal Application … Amply saturate the surface with INTRAGUARD.
+Use enough to completely wet the surface.
+Do not let the product puddle on the surface or dry on the surface.
 Roll or brush out puddles.
-Do not let the product puddle on the surface or dry on the surface.
-Use enough to completely wet the surface without producing drips, puddles, or rundown.
 DO NOT OVERAPPLY.
-After 10 – 15 minutes, remove all excess sealer from the surface.
+After 5 – 10 minutes, remove all excess sealer from the surface.
 On highly permeable surfaces, additional coats may be necessary.

 Protect surfaces from rainfall for six hours following treatment.
 Many surfaces need several days to develop optimum water repellency.